Recital.jpg

 Dr. Chris Dickey (b.
 1984)

-Dr. Dickey makes frequent contributions to the International Tuba-Euphonium Association Journal as an author and reviewer.
-Their article, titled “Pedagogy Revisited: A Primer on Inclusive Practices for the Tuba-Euphonium Studio,” appears in the spring 2021 issue of the journal.
-They are committed to expanding the tuba and euphonium repertoire while bringing underrepresented composers and diverse perspectives into the conversation.
-Composers in the United States and abroad have written works for Dr. Dickey, including Elaine Fine’s Sonata for Tuba and Piano, Ricardo Arbiza’s La Battala Final, Zachery Meier’s Azure Roads, and Evan Zegiel’s Triptych for Low Brass Trio.
-Recent commissions include music by Katahj Copley, Juantio Becenti, Wayne Lu, brin solomon, Nicole Chamberlain, Mica Redden, and Fernando Deddos.
+Dr. Dickey makes frequent contributions to the international tuba and euphonium community.
+They have written articles and new music reviews for International Tuba-Euphonium Association Journal.
+Dr. Dickey and their students co-hosted both the 2013 and 2017 Northwest Regional Tuba-Euphonium Conferences at WSU.
+They are committed to expanding the tuba and euphonium repertoire while bringing both underrepresented composers and diverse perspectives into the conversation.
+Additionally, Dr. Dickey has a history of encouraging composers to write more varied repertoire appropriate for student degree recitals and juries.
+Composers in the United States and abroad have written works for Dr. Dickey, including Elaine Fine, Zachery Meier, Ricardo Arbiza, Evan Zegiel, Fernando Deddos, Mica Redden, Juantio Becenti, brin solomon, Katahj Copley, and Nicole Chamberlain, to name a few.
 Dr. Dickey also enjoys mentoring aspiring music educators and performers by giving presentations on brass pedagogy, LGBTQ+ advocacy, inclusive pedagogy, financial literacy, and career paths in music.

 ChrisDickey_6863.jpg